telecoda/pico-go-electron/INSTALL.md

 To update the embedded docs you will need https://gohugo.io/ installed.

-Edit the markdown in the `hugo-docs/content` folder and then regenerate them using:
+Edit the markdown in the `docs/content` folder and then regenerate them using:

     go generate ./...

 To edit the docs and have them rendered live in a browser window.
-Run the hugo server in the hugo-docs directory.
+Run the hugo server in the docs directory.

-    cd hugo-docs
+    cd docs
     hugo server -v